 In 2010, the Group completed the buyout of the Bauking distribution business, which greatly strengthened CRH’s existing position in Germany.
 2011 saw the acquisition of VVM Group, a major distributor of cement, readymixed concrete and other building materials in the Netherlands, yielding purchasing and logistics synergies in combination with our existing Benelux-based Cementbouw business.
 In 2013, major transactions included the acquisition of Mykolaiv Cement, Ukraine and Sree Jayajothi Cements Ltd in South India, and also Expocrete, a leading manufacturer and distributor of hardscape and masonry products in western Canada.

-In 2014, CRH spent €190 million on 21 acquisitions across the United States and Europe.
-We initiated an active divestment programme and generated disposal proceeds of €350 million from 16 transactions.
-It was a year in which we also reorganised our European business.
-The company has now integrated the heavy materials business in Europe with its concrete and clay products businesses into one Europe Heavyside organisation and created a new Europe Lightside products segment.
-This reorganisation will enable the Group to better leverage the benefits of its operating plant network in European markets.
+In 2014, CRH spent €190 million on 21 acquisitions and initiated an active divestment programme which generated disposal proceeds of €350 million from 16 transactions.
+The Group also integrated its European heavy materials and concrete and clay products businesses into one Europe Heavyside organisation and created a new Europe Lightside products segment.
+This enabled the Group to better leverage the benefits of its operating plant in European markets.

 In August 2015, CRH acquired a global portfolio of assets from Lafarge-Holcim for an Enterprise Value of €6.5bn.
-This deal doubled CRH's cement volume, and expanded the Group's cement, aggregates and readymix concrete portfolio.
-As a result, CRH is now a top 2 building materials player globally and the world No. 2. in aggregates.
-The new businesses have an excellent strategic fit with CRH's existing portfolio.
-Together, they offer significant opportunities for synergies, and provide four major global platforms from which we can grow CRH in the years ahead.
+This deal doubled CRH's cement volumes, and expanded the Group's cement, aggregates and readymix concrete portfolio.
+These businesses were an excellent strategic fit with CRH's existing portfolio and provided significant opportunities for synergies and further growth in the years ahead.